jweissman/orsino/docs/mm.md

 - **Divine Favor** (+1d4 healing on all healing spells.)<br/>Add 1d4 to bonus healing<br/>

 ### Archon
-_Guardian Celestial from the heavens, 443 years old.
+_Wandering Celestial from the heavens, 606 years old.
 They are of towering build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|